 Well, with the assistance of reliable software, the answer is yes.
-I’d like to recommend you a tool here that can clone OS to SSD no matter in Lenovo laptops like ThinkPad or other brands of PCs.
-It will directly make a copy of your Windows or even all partitions to the destination disk, which can greatly simplify the process of migration.
-And since it has both free edition and advanced edition, you can make the choice according to your actual needs.
+I’d like to recommend you AOMEI Backupper, which can clone OS to SSD no matter in Lenovo laptops like ThinkPad or other brands of PCs.
+It will directly make a copy of your Windows or even all partitions to the destination disk, greatly simplifying the process.
+And I'll introduce you both ways in the following.

 Method 1.
-Clone Lenovo system disk to SSD for free
+Clone Lenovo system disk to SSD easily

-AOMEI Backupper Standard is a freeware with complete features to protect you data.
-It enables you to clone an entire hard disk to another for free.
+AOMEI Backupper Professional is a software with complete features to protect you data.
+It enables you to clone an entire hard disk to another with ease.
 That is to say, your operating system along with all the partitions on the source disk will be copied to the destination SSD at once.
 And with the default intelligent clone mode, only the used sectors will be cloned - this enables you to clone larger HDD to smaller SSD.

-This approach is more suitable for people who wants to migrate all the data on the disk, or wants to clone Lenovo to SSD free of charge.
+This approach is more suitable for people who wants to clone Lenovo hard drive SSD.
+Download it to have a try.

 Step 1.
-Download, install and launch AOMEI Backupper Standard, select Disk Clone under Clone tab.
+Download, install and launch AOMEI Backupper, select Disk Clone under Clone tab.

 Step 2.
-Select the disk you want to clone as the source disk, hit Next button.
+Select the Lenovo disk you want to clone as the source disk, hit Next button.

 Step 3.
-Choose the SSD as the destination disk, click Next to continue.
+Choose the new SSD as the destination disk, click Next to continue.

 Step 4.
-Here in Operation Summary, you can Edit Partition, check SSD Alignment (recommended) or Sector by Sector Clone if needed, then confirm your operation and click Start Clone to begin the process.
+Here in Operation Summary, tick SSD Alignment (recommended) and configure other settings if needed.
+Then, confirm your operation and click Start Clone to begin the process.

 Method 2.
 Clone only OS to SSD in Lenovo easily

 Step 1.
-Upgrade to AOMEI Backupper Professional and launch it, click Clone to choose System Clone.
+Launch this clone tool.
+Then, click Clone to choose System Clone.

 Step 2.
 Your OS will be automatically selected as the source, so you only need to choose the SSD as destination.
-Click Next to continue.
+Then, click Next to continue.

 Step 3.
-Confirm your operation and check SSD Alignment (recommended) or Sector by Sector Clone as you need.
-Click Start Clone to begin system cloning.
+Confirm your operation and check SSD Alignment (recommended).
+Optionally, you can use Sector by Sector Clone to clone all sectors of system partition.
+Afterward, click Start Clone to begin system cloning.

 AOMEI Backupper enables you to clone OS to SSD in Lenovo laptops and other PCs easily.
-Whether you want to migrate Windows 10/8/7 to a larger or smaller drive, your requirements will be satisfied through a simple and quick process.
+Whether you want to migrate Windows 11/10/8/7 to a larger or smaller drive with MBR or GPT partition style, your requirements will be satisfied through a simple and quick process.
 You can even clone hard drive on Windows Server with the Server edition.